stt-datacore/website/static/crew/tuvok_tuxedo_crew.md

 memory_alpha:
 bigbook_tier: 5
 events: 12
-in_portal:
+in_portal: true
 published: true
 ---

-Curiously "low" voyage numbers for a crew so recent; in fact, lower than every event crew in the three months prior.
-Debuting with a middling number there and a Diplomacy primary doesn't bode well for his efficacy in the future.
+Not the worst skill set for voyages (I thought all Bartenders got MED?), Tuvok's power there is in its twilight, but still has a bit of juice left.
 Working in his favor is a chunk of SEC/SCI that most Tuvok variants supply, but what he provides on voyages would seem to be the side dish to his bases.

-Tuvok's event chances have never been prodigious, but in combination with the Vulcan trait have actually grown each of the last three years and he's now claimed a featured event in four consecutive years.
-His #2 Vulcan DIP slots in behind only The Prophet and is enough to grant him weekend work while a 1k SECondary will lend some Faction flexibility as well.
-He's not special, or even great, but he's a fine event puzzle piece who will perform similarly to former "strong" voyagers.
+Tuvok's event chances have never been prodigious, but in combination with traits have actually grown over the years and he's now claimed a featured event in four consecutive years.
+His DIP primary sits at or near the top of his variants and viable traits while a 1k SECondary will lend some Faction flexibility as well.
+He's not special, or even great, but he's a fine event puzzle piece who can find voyage work on the right rosters.